andrewbtp/AppSyncPipelineResolverDeployer/README.md

 Because this was quick and dirty.

+**Why aren't you using Cloud Formation Templates?**

+I got the command line commands working before I thought to look into CFTs.
+Maybe I'll change this to use CFTs in the future.

 **Are you going to add support for X?**

 Probably not unless I need it.
 Feel free to make a PR.